-Ed WoltilEd Woltil & The Good Losers; Steve Robinson & Ed Woltil; The Florida Bjorkestra; Steve Connelly & The Lesser Gods; Mercy McCoy
+Ed WoltilEd Woltil & The Good Losers; Steve Robinson & Ed Woltil; The Ditchflowers; Steve Connelly & The Lesser Gods; The Florida Bjorkestra; Mercy McCoy

 About Ed Woltil

-Best known for his work as singer, guitarist and chief songwriter for St. Petersburg Florida art-pop band The Ditchflowers, Ed Woltil’s music has been featured on NPR’s Open Mic, Performing Songwriter magazine.
-He has shared the stage with legends like Richard Thompson, Alex Chilton, Graham Parker and Procol Harum.
-Woltil has garnered numerous regional and national awards, including First Prize in the 2000 USA Songwriting Competition, Gospel category; and Runner-Up in the 2006 John Lennon Songwriting Competition, Folk category.
+Best known for his work as singer, guitarist and chief songwriter for St. Petersburg Florida art-pop band The Ditchflowers, Ed Woltil’s music has been featured on NPR’s Open Mic and in Performing Songwriter magazine.
+He has shared the stage with music industry legends like Richard Thompson, Alex Chilton, Procol Harum, Graham Parker and Chris Isaak.
+Woltil has garnered numerous regional and national awards, including First Prize in the 2000 USA Songwriting Competition, Gospel category; and First Runner-Up in the 2006 John Lennon Songwriting Competition, Folk category.
 Creative Loafing has called Woltil’s music “exquisite…sweet, timeless pop” while Popmatters has said that “every song exhibits supreme musicianship and an insightful yet earthy lyricism.”